fabiand/k8s-start/README.md

 # START

-- Setup k8s on the local host.
+- Setup k8s on the local host: `setenforce 0 ; bsah get-started`
 - Go into the container/controller dir and run the controller
 - Use curl to use the controller REST API